uqlibrary/technology-training/OpenRefine/openrefine.md

 ## Installation

-To install the software, please follow the instructions on the OpenRefine website: http://openrefine.org/download.html This lesson was designed using OpenRefine 3.3 but should be compatible with other supported versions.
+This lesson was designed using OpenRefine 3.3 but should be compatible with other supported versions.

 OpenRefine requires to have a Java Runtime Environment (JRE) installed, so you might need to install one to be able to use it: http://java.com/

+To install and run OpenRefine on your operating system, please follow the instructions on the official website: http://openrefine.org/download.html

 ## Material